Select the right marketplace software in less time with a free B2B marketplace RFP templateDownload Now

 What are the types of B2B marketplaces?

 B2B marketplaces can sell products, services, or bookings.
 They can also be divided into vertical, horizontal, or global.
-Vertical marketplaces tend to target a narrow audience in a specific industry, such as finished parts, services, or raw materials.
+Vertical marketplaces tend to target a narrow audience in a specific B2B market, such as finished parts, services, or raw materials.
 Horizontal marketplaces sell products across industries.
 A global marketplace targets customers around the world, while a local marketplace is localized to a certain area.

 There are other terms used to describe marketplaces.
 The term pure-play marketplace refers to businesses displaying, selling, and fulfilling products online without an offline presence.
 Supplier-oriented or wholesale marketplaces describe scenarios with few suppliers but many buyers.
 A buyer-oriented or eProcurement marketplace is the opposite, having many sellers but few buyers.
 However, the few buyers are usually large corporations or government-affiliated clients.